Ramya Raj

 Ramya Raj, alias Ragini, is a former Malaysian actress, who has appeared in Tamil films.

 Career

-She is probably best known for her performances in Sandai.
+She is probably best known for her performance in Sandai.
 Ramya is related to actress Khushbu, by her elder sister being Kushboo's sister-in-law.
 The relationship helped Ramya to debut opposite Sundar C, Kushboo's husband.
-Regarding her performance in Naanayam, a critic states that "Ramya Raj has more than one role to play, and does justice to it".
+Her acting was not well received in the film by critics.
+Regarding her performance in Naanayam, a critic states that "Ramya Raj has more than one role to play, and does justice to it" whilst another stated, "The role which offers immense scope should have been handled better".